 Performing a Yearly Financial Overhaul

-The only way to really know which direction your finances are headed is to take a close look at them on a regular basis and make any necessary changes.
+The only way to really know which direction your finances are headed is to take a close look at them regularly and make any necessary adjustments.
 Take these steps to overhaul your finances at least once per year.

 Is debt cramping your lifestyle?